awsdocs/aws-storagegateway-user-guide/doc_source/MaintenanceManagingUpdate-common.md

    If you choose **Monthly**, modify the values for **Day of the month** and **Time**\.
 If you choose this option and you get an error, it means your gateway is an older version and has not been upgraded to a newer version yet\.
 **Note**
-The day of the month component of the maintenance start time is represented as an ordinal number from 1 to 28, where 1 represents the first day of the month and 28 represents the last day of the month\.
+The maximum value that can be set for day of the month is 28\.
+If 28 is selected, the maintenance start time will be on the 28th day of every month\.

    Your maintenance start time appears on the **Details** tab for the gateway next time that you open the **Details** tab\.